rweather/litton-tools/README.md

 See the [EBS315 ABS 1231 Operator Manual](http://www.bitsavers.org/pdf/litton/EBS315_ABS_1231_Operator_Manual_1969.pdf)
 for more information on using the computer from the front panel.

+The GUI version of the emulator can load and save drum images and mount tapes.
+It expects the `zenity` program to be on the PATH to handle the file dialog.
+If this isn't installed already, then do the following:

+    sudo apt install zenity

+The machine must be halted to use the DRUM and TAPE buttons.

 ## Assembler

 There is a cross-assembler for low-level Litton machine code in